lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

           and the fainter object symbols appearing
           blue, purple, or even black.

-    **Figure 27:** Same as Figure 26, but using the "Rainbow" color palette for the auxiliary axis (color bar).
+    **Figure 29:** Same as previous plot, but using the "Rainbow" color palette for the auxiliary axis (color bar).

 **4.5.**  Test out the interactive functionality of the 3D cube plot.
 If not already done so, use the mouse to "click-and-drag" a point in the plot window to